Three cowboys herd hundreds of bison through Custer State Park at the annual Buffalo Roundup.

 • South Parking and Viewing: Head east on Wildlife Loop Road near Blue Bell campground.

 Herd numbers vary from year to year, but typically there are 1,350-1,450.
-Note: The big bull bison are not included in the Roundup because they are more aggressive and are simply hard to round up.
+The bison herd roams freely throughout the park and is often found along the 18-mile Wildlife Loop Road in the southern part of the park.
+Note: The big bull bison are not included in the Roundup because they are more aggressive and simply hard to round up.
 Because of this, visitors may see them scattered throughout the park during the Roundup weekend.

 Why are the bison rounded up?